arslan2607/Russian-Tourist-Website/README.md

 ## Description
 Russian Tourist Website for people - Optimized for Desktop View ONLY.

-Website assists tourists with general information, such as places to visit, hotels to stay at, food to try, and more.
+Website assists potential Russian tourists with general information, such as places to visit, hotels to stay at, food to try, and more.

 ## Built With
 - HTML